Why do I say this? The answer

 for the relatively small amounts of pie swallowed

-by your stockbroker (brokerage fees) and the government
+by your brokerage fees and the government (stamp duty),

-(stamp duty), companies are supposed to be growing
+companies are supposed to be growing real businesses,

-a shareholder you should share in the increasing wealth
+should share in the increasing wealth being generated.

-if the economy kept growing, everyone investing in
+the economy kept growing, everyone investing in shares

 Notice that I keep qualifying